sergi-andreu/sergi-andreu/README.md

 <h1 align="center">Hi 👋, I'm Sergi</h1>
-<h3 align="center">I have a background in Physics, Mathematics and Scientific Computing. <br>
-  I am a passionate Machine Learning and Data Science enthusiast from Spain</h3>

-Unfortunately, most of the codes and implementations I have made have been done for external companies, and the repositories are private and hosted by them.
-Here are a few repositories I have used and developed, mostly for some of the courses I have taken.
-They are poorly documented; I will try to work on that! 😊
+<h3 align="center">Machine Learning Engineer | Physics & Math Background | Generative AI Enthusiast</h3>

+---

+I'm a Machine Learning Engineer with a strong foundation in **Physics, Mathematics, and Scientific Computing**.
+Currently based in Spain, I work at the intersection of **Data Science, Machine Learning, and AI engineering**.

+Most of my professional work—ranging from LLM-powered assistants to Retrieval-Augmented Generation systems—has been developed for companies, and remains private due to confidentiality.
+However, I occasionally share small projects, coursework, and experiments here.

+📌 **Disclaimer**: Repositories on this profile are side projects or coursework—some are not fully documented (yet).
+Improving that is on my to-do list!

+---

+🔍 **What I’m interested in**
+- Evaluation methods
+- Causal Inference
+- Reinforcement Learning
+- LLM-based systems (LangGraph, AWS, Terraform)

+📫 Feel free to connect on [LinkedIn](https://www.linkedin.com/in/sergi-andreu/)
 - 📫 You can reach me by **sergi.andreu.boix@gmail.com**

 <h3 align="left">Connect with me:</h3>